Wirral & Merseyside Sportives : Liverpool to Chester, Wirral Bikeathon

 Wirral Sportives take riders through beautiful country lanes and throughout the Wirral Peninsular and across Merseyside

 Historically, there have been a good number of Wirral Sportives but in 2020 & 2021, the number dwindled significantly and the few remaining events are in danger of following the others, unless they receive more support.
-Prior to Covid-19, lack of support was the primary cause of the Wirral decline but the pandemic clearly caused the issues in 2020 and 2021.
+Prior to Covid-19, lack of support was the primary cause of the Wirral decline but the pandemic clearly impacted this decline further.
 Let’s hope 2022 will see a resurgence in the number of Wirral Sportives and Merseyside cyclists support these events once again.

 Neighbouring Cheshire has plenty of sportives and these can be found on the Cheshire Sportives page.